secinto/simple2secure/simple2secure.service/README.md

 gradle run --args="-a install"
 ```

 The probe and the service are configured to use the release folder for storing all relevant data, the DB and the log files.

+In the release folder there are 4 Batch files for installService, startService, stopService and deleteService which can be
+used as shortcut.